smealum/portalDS/README.md

 Compiling this requires devkitARM; see http://devkitpro.org for more information on setting everything up.
 This is pretty much the game's final version.
 It's not quite complete feature-wise but I have no plans on continuing it.
 The code is provided "as-is" (whatever that entails), and can be freely used so long as it's not for commercial purposes and that proper credit is given to the original author.
 I'd love to hear about what people do with this, if anything, so shoot me an email if you feel like using some (or all) of the code !
 I'll also try to answer any questions you may have.
+Here's a short write-up to accompany the source code : http://smealum.net/?page_id=326

 Test chamber video : http://www.youtube.com/watch?v=TlXYyjhOYQU

 Level editor video : http://www.youtube.com/watch?v=V2OwozMNJFE

 Acknowledgements :

 - the code for the rigid body dynamics engine is heavily based on chris hecker's articles : http://chrishecker.com/Rigid_Body_Dynamics
 - the code for loading ini files was written by N. Devillard
 - the code used for level data compression was taken from GRIT
-	- the code used for loading MD2 models was written by David HENRY
+- the code used for loading MD2 models and PCX files was written by David HENRY
+- this project uses libnds and maxmod
 - xmem.c was written by SunDEV

 Please let me know if you think I missed anything.